aaronbloomfield/ccc/hws/btcparser/index.md

 $
 ```

 The first line may be different on your machine (especially if you use Windows), and it may be invoked slightly differently than what is shown below.
 Here are a few more execution runs to show you both successful execution runs and runs with some errors.
 You should test it beyond these!
-We are certainly going to when we grade your assignment...
+We are certainly going to when we grade your assignment.

 ```
 $ ./parse.sh ~/Dropbox/git/ccc/hws/btcparser/blk00000-b0.blk